-User Stories are small work assignments that put on display the customer's value.
+User Stories are small work assignments that put on display what the customer wants and values.
 Keep reading below to find out how to create them and manage their flow across the work process.

 The traditional approach to managing what teams deliver to customers is by creating individual work items or tasks which contain the technical details of the work at hand.
 While that’s perfectly fine, there is one important aspect that some teams miss – the actual value that they’re delivering.
 After all, customers care about working functionalities, not how teams built them.